Eristalis tenax: Pupa

 The pupal stage is very similar to the larva stage but shorter and thicker.
 Unlike the larval stage, the pupa have two pairs of cornua (horn-like bumps) on their thorax.
 The siphon is still present, but is locked in a curved position over the back.

 Adult

-The adult fly is about an inch in length.
+The adult fly is about 15 mm (6/10 of an inch) in length.
 Although it superficially resembles a honey bee, it can be easily differentiated from a honey bees because it does not have a constricted "waist" between the thorax and the abdomen.
 Also, being a fly, it only has two wings whereas bees have four wings.
 There are short brownish-yellow hairs on the thorax and the first segment of the abdomen.
 The adult drone-fly's body is dark brown to black in color, with yellow-orange marks on the side of the second section of the abdomen.
 There is a yellow-orange band that crosses the 3rd abdominal segment.